 In recent years, this active focus has given way to being a group of compatible but quite autonomous individuals.
 Like then, everyone is encouraged to know and negotiate for what is wanted - to be authentic, and to develop skills accordingly, without much reference to any books or shared teachings.
-Surprisingly, it is the day-to-day communications that can be the peskiest and offer the greatest learning opportunities, such as cleaning issues.

 On the surface, all of this translates to residents having lots of autonomy.
 Everyone has his or her own room, own food, own refrigerator space and own cupboard space.
 Each person chooses when and how often they want to interact with others, can initiate a group dinner, movie night or some other social activity, or head up some project – such as gardening, starting a business or building something together.
-About half those that live here work half or full time and so it’s quite easy to get plenty of alone time.

 Beneath the surface, Lotus Lodge continues to be a place of great personal learning.
 Each person is seen as responsible for his or her own happiness and to take the opportunity here to learn how better to negotiate for what is wanted.
 We all can get better!

-***Room Available Nov.
-1 for long-term rental, 6-month minimum!***
+***Room Available Feb.
+1 for long-term rental!***

 This room is fairly large, about 13 x 17' and has 3 good-sized windows plus a fireplace (gas, but doesn't work).
 It's on the first floor, next to the library (in the foyer), and just off the front porch with porch swing, chairs and tables.
-Room is carpeted, has a bed, night stand and full desk, and you can decorate the rest how you choose.
+Room is carpeted, has a full-sized bed, night stand and full desk, and you can decorate the rest how you choose.
 Deposit is $200 (refundable after last electric bills paid and proper cleaning done) and then the new resident will pay by the 1st of each month.

-Everyone is expected to share in the cleaning of their immediate area (one of the 3 apartments) by agreement with their housemates, and to contribute to the maintenance of the common areas.
+Everyone is expected to share in the cleaning of their immediate area (within one of the 3 apartments) by agreement with their housemates, and to contribute to the maintenance of the other common areas.
 The latter may involve sweeping the porch or stairs, for example, or taking a turn at rolling the Waste Pro bins out to the street each week.
 Contributing to the garden also is welcomed for those who want to harvest from it.
 We're growing some greens over the winter now!

 The long-term residents we prefer